AlexanderLyon/Haystack/README.md

 haystack.tokenize(searchTerm, [delimiter]);
 ```

+Returns an array of tokens.
 By default this splits on whitespaces, but you can define a custom delimiter to use instead.

 ## Contributions